 I had so many questions when I got started.
 I knew how to shoot photos and edit, but that was about it.
 I had no idea how to price myself, write contracts, create an LLC, do taxes, run client meetings, market to brides, create a business website.
 It was a lot.
 Luckily, I found the Rising Tide Society about two months into getting started, and I made a lot of great friends who helped mentor me.
 I immediately started to pay it forward as much as possible.
 As I learned and experienced things, I tried to share it with others through workshops, mentor classes, blogs on my site, my Instagram and going live on Instagram.

 How do you use HoneyBook in your business?

 HoneyBook is like having a personal assistant.
 I work full-time at Hurley (the surf-clothing company) as the digital marketing director and so I’m stretched pretty thin at all times.
-Having an app send me reminders, send out invoices, collect payments—everything—has been huge.
+Having an app send me reminders, send out online contracts and online invoices, collect payments—everything—has been huge.
 It took all the parts of my business that I stressed about and simplified and streamlined them.

 Where’s the craziest place you’ve ever had a shoot?

 I started my photography as a travel photojournalist.
 I’ve been to over 22 countries and been completely around the world.
 In college I went on Semester at Sea which was a 100-day trip around the world from the Bahamas to San Diego, completely circumnavigating the globe.
 I was the design editor of the 124-page coffee-table book and was able to work with a ton of talented photographers and pick the best photos that told the story of the trip.
 It was a great experience getting to see the world and work with other like-minded creatives.

 What’s been one of your most successful projects?
 What made it so successful?